kempnymaciej/alchemy-localizations/README.md

 ```

 ## No serialization motivation
 The system is intended to be used only with code.
 Any attempt to serialize key values of can lead to later missmaches.
-I developed it this way because I find it very error-proof and convinient to use in the way I develop my project.
+I find it very error-proof and convinient to use in the way I develop my project.
 I hope you like it too.